Best Voice Over Microphones in 2021

-According to Bryant Falk of Abacus Entertainment, voice over professional and on-camera commercial and corporate producer-director, studio microphones generally give your voice more bass as you get closer to them.
-Most condenser mics are designed to be placed only a few inches (a hand width or two) from your mouth, however, you would be wise to make use of a pop filter to avoid plosives.
+According to Bryant Falk of Abacus Entertainment, studio microphones generally give your voice more bass as you get closer to them.
+Most condenser mics are designed to be placed only a few inches (a hand width or two) from your mouth.
+However, you would be wise to make use of a pop filter to avoid plosives.

 In any case, it can always be useful to go into your local music store or head to a site like SweetWater.
 In either case, you’ll find professionals who can guide you through the process of testing and purchasing a mic.

-Which Microphones NOT to Buy- a Note of Advice from Voice Actor, Coach and Recording Expert Tommy Griffiths
+Which Microphones NOT to Buy: A Word of Advice From Vocal Coach Tommy Griffiths

 Understanding the Importance of Preamps